luciancooper/tty-strings/README.md

 ### `charWidths*(string)`

 A generator function that splits a string into measured graphemes.
 Does not handle ANSI escape codes, so make sure to use [`stripAnsi`](#stripansistring) on any input string before calling this generator.
+This function endeavors to be more accurate than an implementation of [`wcswidth`](https://man7.org/linux/man-pages/man3/wcswidth.3.html), as it takes into account the context of each code point within a grapheme cluster.

  * `string` - Input string to split.